-Your continued use of Reserve Bank services on or after April 1, 2011, constitutes agreement to the new terms of OC-2 and the CSMOP.
-For this reason it is important that you review the changes to these documents and plan for any operational impact prior to April 1, 2011, to ensure your continued compliance.
+The amendments to OC-2 and CSMOP will be effective January 4, 2016.
+Your continued use of FedCash® Services on or after that date will constitute your agreement to the amended terms of OC-2 and CSMOP.
+Accordingly, it is important that you review these amendments and plan for any operational impact prior to the January 4, 2016 effective date to ensure your continued compliance.